jjestra/min-color-path/README.md

 ## Setting it up:
 Depends on [OGDF](https://github.com/ogdf/ogdf) and [Gurobi](http://www.gurobi.com/).
-Once we have both those libraries available, setting it up is straightforward : just need to make some minor changes in Makefile to point to your OGDF and Gurobi installations.
+Once we have both those libraries available, setting it up is straightforward : just need to make some minor changes in Makefile to point to your OGDF and Gurobi installations, and then run make afterwards.

+	`make`  (Creates an executable called `mcp`)

 ## How to run